A Conversation with Jewellery Designer Thomas Dailing

 When I first saw some pieces designed and handcrafted by jewellery designer Thomas Dailing , founder and owner at Thomas Dailing Designs, I was left speechless!
 Not only were the gemstones and colours of the pieces simply exquisite, but the composition and forms of the pieces were like nothing I had ever seen before.
 My mind told me that these are fine jewellery pieces but my heart said that it would be unfair to box them under just one label-they are Art, Natural Sciences and high craftsmanship beautifully presented in the form of jewelled adornments.

-Thomas Dailing’s Instagram profile describes him as a “Jewelry Designer, Sculptor/Inventor” and he is all three but he is also a philosopher.
+Thomas Dailing is a jewelry designer, sculptor and inventor but he is also a philosopher.
 Everything he handcrafts is imbued with his distinctive view of life and what it has to offer us.
 A winner of over seventy National and International jewellery design awards, his jewellery designs pull together tendrils of precise craftsmanship, innovative ideas and sculptural expertise, to create spectacularly unique jewellery pieces.
 What I find most amazing about his design process is the smooth marriage of craft and skill with Mathematical Principles.
 If the Fibonacci Sequence does not work, Thomas turns to Spherical Trigonometry in order to achieve the exact results that he had envisioned.
 However, underlying every jewellery piece is Thomas’ own particular worldview- life is complex but has so much beauty to offer, we only have to look for it.

 In our telephone conversation we spoke about how Thomas started his jewellery crafting journey, his jewellery design process and what winning so many awards and accolades means to him.